comet-toolkit/comet_website/content/user-guide/training/pangeos/index.md

       items:
         - title: 🙌 Hands-on training session
           text: >
-            Welcome to the CoMet tutorial held at Imperial College London!
+            Welcome to the CoMet tutorial for the PANGEOS summerschool!

             On this page you'll find links to the training materials.